hi there!

 I am Riccardo

-don't know how you arrived, but nice to have you here hopefully I can feed your curiosity on this page
+don't know how you arrived, but nice to have you here

 the sum of my biological and environmental luck made me someone ~good with software engineering. more on my work down below